How PLM Unlocks the Imagination of Top IoT Companies

 - Lessons Learned from the Medical Device IoT Market

 - How Cloud PLM Accelerates IoT’s Need for Speed

 - How to Turn Disruptive Change Into IoT Innovation

 - Why IoT Success Depends Upon a Robust PLM Ecosystem

 As innovative product designers dream up countless ways to exploit the inherent connectivity that will be offered in intelligent products, you can bet your sensor-covered shorts that an endless universe of new devices will explode upon the market.
 And as user-oriented computing expands, so will the Internet of Things market.
 As electronics continue to be embedded into things of all kinds, verticals who heretofore couldn’t even spell PLM now need it.

 From a product design perspective, the opportunity is big and the possibilities are endless.
 Sensors embedded in everything from buildings to vehicles to clothing could help solve real-life problems.

 PLM helps IoT OEMs plan with the flexibility to be agile and make changes quickly based on supply chain issues, tech advances, competition, and consumer demand.
 It’s the real-time recipe that keeps your electronic ‘baked goods’ straight—and out to market timely.
 By minimizing costly product errors and shipping delays—especially for a sector with frequently changing parts—Arena’s PLM solution helps IoT companies get to market first, stake a larger market share, and maximize profit margins.

-And that’s why over 100 of the world’s top IoT companies (Fitbit, Pebble, GoPro just to name a few) rely on Arena PLM to unlock their imagination, speed innovation and tame even the most unconventional design ideas into IoT’s next big thing.
+And that’s why over 100 of the world’s top IoT companies rely on Arena PLM to unlock their imagination, speed innovation, and tame even the most unconventional design ideas into IoT’s next big thing.